Alana LeClerc Alana LeClerc

 Application: Please send your resume and a letter of interest along with copies of all credentials and certificates required for this position to: jobs@LNHS.ca

-Subject Line: BCH BSW
+Subject Line: PT BSW

 If you identify as First Nations, Metis or Inuit please include this in your letter of interest.